 Kim Elliot Padgitt is a National Board Certified Science Teacher at Health Science High & Middle College.
 She earned a master’s degree with a focus on Reading and Language Arts from San Diego State University and is a Leading Edge Certified Teacher in online and blended learning.
 Kim has extensive experience making science content accessible to diverse student populations, including English Learners.

 Toni Faddis, Ed.
-D. is currently a principal in the Chula Vista Elementary School District with twelve years of classroom experience and twelve years of experience as a school leader in diverse communities.
-Her background in bilingual education and as a Reading Recovery teacher assist her to establish relationships with teachers, administrators, and all types of learners.
+D. is a Corwin author and fulltime Professional Learning Consultant.
+Prior to joining Corwin as a fulltime consultant, Toni was a district leader, principal, and teacher in diverse communities in Southern California.
+Her background in bilingual education and as a Reading Recovery teacher assist her with establishing relationships with teachers, administrators, and learners.
 Toni also mentors and coaches current and aspiring school leaders in the Educational Leadership Department at San Diego State University.

 Karen Flories is currently a Professional Learning Consultant for Corwin.
 Prior to this role, she was the Executive Director of 6-12 Educational Services for Valley View School District 365U, in Romeoville/Bolingbrook, Illinois that serves 18,000 students.
 Her focus was on helping guide leaders and teachers in adjusting their practices to address student needs related to the importance of teacher clarity, creating a sound assessment design system, and effective analysis of data to drive change.
 Those shifts had a positive impact on reading and math performance at the 6-12 level, with consistent growth seen for the past four years.